Paeti/IPNeuronaleNetze/README.md

 ## IPNeuronaleNetze

 We are currently building a VGG-16 convolutional neural network.
 It'll be trained for age and gender estimitation.
-For better usage of the trained modell a webserver and RESTapi will be built.
+For better usage of the trained model a webserver and REST API will be built.

 ## Motivation